Keep laminate floors luxurious by regularly vacuuming, dust-mopping, or wiping the floors with a damp (not wet) cloth.

 When the dirt and grime get tough, as they often do in the kitchen, those who don't mind a bit of scrubbing will find that vinegar and water works well for cleaning laminate floors.

-Here's the routine for cleaning laminate floors to keep them looking luxe.
+These tips for cleaning laminate floors will keep them looking luxe.